Google Cloud KMS | Teleport

 Step 2/5.
 Create a GCP service account

 Teleport needs permissions to create, list, destroy, sign with, and view KMS keys in your key ring.
-Start by creating the following custom IAM role.
+Start by defining the following custom IAM role.

 # teleport_kms_role.yaml